nmccloskey/RASCAL/rascal_manual.md

 ## 3b — Reselect Transcription Reliability Samples
 **Pipeline context:** Stage 3 (fallback).
 **General purpose:** When thresholds aren’t met, reselect a new reliability subset using 1a’s tables.

+If transcription reliability reselection must recur, just append subsequent selections to the original reliability selection.

 **Inputs**
 - Reliability tables generated by **1a**.